sebfisch/curry-sqlite3/readme.markdown

     # pakcs -1 -r tests.curry

 in the directory where this library and the test file reside.
+You can generate HTML documentation for the module by calling:

+    # currydoc --html doc KeyDatabaseSQLite3.curry

 [PAKCS]: http://www.informatik.uni-kiel.de/~pakcs/download/